uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 ### Employment expenses

 Customers can claim tax relief on certain expenses related to their work.
+They can submit these expenses after the end of the tax year.
 For more information, refer to [Claim tax relief for your job expenses (GOV.UK).](https://www.gov.uk/tax-relief-for-employees)

 Customers can use their software to claim tax relief on the following types of expenses related to their employment: